toolstack/lineage_wiki/pages/extracting_blobs_from_zips.md

 ```

-Finally delete the no longer needed files:
+Finally, unmount any other images before deleting the no longer needed files:

 ```
 rm -rf ~/android/system_dump/
 ```

 ## Extracting proprietary blobs from file-based OTAs